 Understanding your legal rights and responsibilities for commercial roof maintenance

-The key to preventing surprise expenses is to know in advance what you are legally responsible for in terms of commercial roof maintenance and repairs.
+Arming yourself with this knowledge is the key to preventing surprise expenses.
+Knowing in advance what you are legally responsible for regarding commercial roof maintenance and repairs will keep you informed and prepared for any situation.

-While we don’t provide legal advice for our clients, we have seen almost every imaginable scenario, and we thought we would share some of the more common questions we get.
+While we don’t provide legal advice for our clients, we have seen almost every imaginable scenario and wanted to share some of the more common questions we get.

-We recently spoke with Blake Nelson, attorney, and partner at the Hellmuth & Johnson law firm, to get answers to some commonly asked questions from building tenants.
-Blake’s practice is focused on Business Law, Construction Law, and Real Estate Law, among others.
+We recently spoke with Blake Nelson, an attorney and partner at the Hellmuth & Johnson law firm, to get answers to some commonly asked questions from building tenants.
+Blake’s practice is focused on Business Law, Construction Law, and Real Estate Law, among other areas.

 Here are his responses to a few concerns we hear quite often: